Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 ```

-- But a external location could be converted in a DELTA table with the following code. /my_path/
+- Convert a external location in a DELTA table with the following code. /my_path/

 ```
--- SQL
 CREATE TABLE my_delta_table
 USING DELTA
 LOCATION '/my_path/'